HelloChatterbox/wikipedia_for_humans/readme.md

 and is the most widely abundant terrestrial carnivore.
 The dog and the extant (...) """

-# tldr
-answer = wikipedia_for_humans.tldr("dog")

-"""
-The dog  is a member of the genus Canis , which forms part of the wolf-like canids, and is the most widely abundant terrestrial carnivore
-"""

-# search inside a page
+# search inside a page - search best paragraph
 answer = wikipedia_for_humans.ask_about("lifespan", "dog")

 """